Stripe Atlas vs Firstbase vs Doola vs Bizee: Formation for Non-Residents (2026)

 Firstbase occupies the middle ground.
 Its tax filing add-on ($899/yr) covers Form 5472 at less than half the cost of Doola's Total Compliance tier.
 The trade-off: Firstbase does not bundle bookkeeping, so founders who need that handled will either add it separately or choose Doola's all-in-one approach.
 For founders who can maintain their own books (or use Xero or QuickBooks directly), Firstbase delivers the compliance coverage at a lower total cost.

-How do you choose between Stripe Atlas, Firstbase, and Doola?
+How do you choose between Stripe Atlas, Firstbase, Doola, and Bizee?

-The choice depends on three variables: whether the founder plans to raise VC (Atlas for C-Corp), whether the founder has an existing CPA (Atlas or Firstbase if yes, Doola if no), and whether cost minimization or convenience is the priority (Firstbase for cost, Doola for convenience).
-Wyoming vs Delaware is a separate decision worth $240/yr that only Firstbase and Doola offer.
+The choice depends on three variables: whether the founder plans to raise VC (Atlas for C-Corp), whether the founder has an existing CPA (Atlas, Firstbase, or Bizee if yes, Doola if no), and whether cost minimization or convenience is the priority (Firstbase for cost, Doola for convenience).
+Bizee is the cheapest entry but the only one of the four not built for non-residents, so it fits a narrow case: a US-resident founder, or a non-resident who already has a cross-border CPA and knowingly handles every compliance step Bizee leaves out.
+Wyoming vs Delaware is a separate decision worth $240/yr that Firstbase, Doola, and Bizee all offer.

 The formation service choice depends on the founder's specific situation: